 Lifespan: 15 to 20 years

-Origin of the Siamese cat breed
+Origin of the Siamese Cat Breed

 While no one is 100% sure how the Siamese came into being, we do know that they are one of several breeds of cats native to what was once called Siam, or modern-day Thailand.
+Their “existence” only became well known or at least well known in the West during the mid-19th century when owning one of these unique creature was quite fashionable.
+Previously, holding a Siamese cat was considered very “chic” because importing them from Thailand was expensive.

-Over time however…
+Over time, however…

-As these cats continued to be very popular, the available gene pool within the United States began to increase which helped bring down the cost of owning one of these beauties making them affordable to just about anyone.
+As these cats continued to be very popular, the available gene pool within the United States began to increase, which helped bring down the cost of owning one of these beauties, making them affordable to just about anyone.
+This is why the Siamese cat remains one of America’s most popular cat breeds, making it an excellent pet for just about any family.

-The Siamese has helped to develop many other breeds including the Havana Brown, the Tonkinese, the Balinese, Oriental, and the Himalayan division of the Persian.
+This is also why the Siamese helped develop many other breeds, including the Havana Brown, the Tonkinese, the Balinese, the Oriental, and the Himalayan division of the Persian.

 Most people will…